foxalabs/all_code/README.md

                         Comma-separated list of programming extensions to use.
 Replaces the default set if provided.
   -e, --exclude-dirs EXCLUDE_DIRS
                         Comma-separated list of directories to exclude.
 Replaces the default set if provided.
+  -X, --exclude-extensions EXCLUDE_EXTENSIONS
+                        Comma-separated list of file extensions to exclude from aggregation.
 ```

 ## Exclusions